CakePHP-Bootstrap/cakephp3-bootstrap-helpers/docs/panel-helper/groups.md

 ### Panel Groups

-You can create (collapsible) panel groups easily using the `BootstrapPanelHelper`:
+You can create (collapsible) panel groups easily using the `Bootstrap.PanelHelper`:

 -- TABS: panel-grousp-1